theKashey/focus-lock/README.md

 These are data-attributes one can add on the elements:

+- control
   - `data-focus-lock` to create a focus group (scattered focus)
-- `data-focus-lock-disabled` marks such group as disables and removes from the list
+  - `data-focus-lock-disabled` marks such group as disabled and removes from the list
   - `data-no-focus-lock` focus-lock will ignore focus inside marked area
+- autofocus
+  - `data-autofocus` will autofocus marked element on activation.
+Require _control delegation_ to focus-lock
   - `data-autofocus-inside` focus-lock will try to autofocus elements within selected area
   - `data-no-autofocus` focus-lock will not autofocus any node within marked area

 These markers are available as `import * as markers from 'focus-lock/constants'`